-VISITING MARTIN WICKRAMASINGHE MUSEUM ON THE GALLE DAY TOUR
+VISITING MARTIN WICKRAMASINGHE MUSEUM ON GALLE DAY TOURS

 Martin Wickramasinghe folk museum is one of the most visited tourist attractions in Sri Lanka offering the possibility to explore the rich historical past of Galle and its suburbs, and it is a must-see attraction in Galle.
 It is a place to see typical ancient farming practices, fishing methods, hunting methods, and many other cottage industries.
 The museum has a large collection of bullock carts known as “Thirikkala”, which functioned as the main transport method of southern Sri Lanka in the past.